 For 4,041,396 Moderna COVID‑19 vaccine dose administrations in January 2021, only ten cases of anaphylaxis were reported.

-In January 2021, WHO Director-General Tedros Adhanom Ghebreyesus highlighted the vast disparity in vaccine distribution, noting that while over 39 million doses had been administered in higher-income countries, only 25 doses had been given in one lowest-income country.
+In January 2021, WHO Director-General Tedros Adhanom Ghebreyesus highlighted the issue of inequitable vaccine distribution, noting that while over 39 million doses had been administered in higher-income countries, only 25 doses had been given in one lowest-income country.

-In March 2021, it was revealed that the US attempted to discourage Brazil from purchasing the Sputnik V COVID‑19 vaccine, citing concerns over "Russian influence."
-Additionally, access to vaccines was reportedly blocked in nations with territorial disputes, such as Palestine and Taiwan.
+In March 2021, the US attempted to dissuade Brazil from purchasing the Sputnik V COVID‑19 vaccine due to concerns about "Russian influence".
+Access to vaccines was also reportedly blocked by competing nations in areas with territorial disputes, such as Palestine accusing Israel of blocking vaccine delivery and Taiwan suggesting that China has hampered its efforts to procure vaccine doses.

 In March 2021, the United States, Britain, European Union member states, and some other members of the World Trade Organization (WTO) blocked a push by more than eighty developing countries to waive COVID‑19 vaccine patent rights.

-On 31 March 2021, the Russian government announced the registration of Carnivac-Cov, the first COVID‑19 vaccine for animals, designed to prevent mutations during interspecies transmission of SARS-CoV-2.
+On 31 March 2021, the Russian government announced the registration of Carnivac-Cov, the first COVID-19 vaccine for animals.
+It is an inactivated vaccine designed for carnivorous animals, including pets, to prevent SARS-CoV-2 mutations during interspecies transmission.

-In May 2021, UNICEF urgently appealed to industrialized nations to pool excess COVID‑19 vaccine capacity to address a 125-million-dose gap in the COVAX program, which faced supply problems from the Serum Institute of India.
-There was a lack of expedient donations by richer nations.
+In May 2021, UNICEF urgently appealed to industrialized nations to donate excess COVID-19 vaccine capacity to cover a 125-million-dose gap in the COVAX program.

-On 5 May 2021, the US government under President Joe Biden announced that it supports waiving intellectual property protections for COVID‑19 vaccines.
-The Members of the European Parliament also backed a motion demanding the temporary lifting of intellectual property rights for COVID‑19 vaccines.
+On 5 May 2021, the US government under President Joe Biden announced its support for waiving intellectual property protections for COVID‑19 vaccines, with the European Parliament backing a motion to temporarily lift these rights.

-In June 2021, a report uncovered that the UB-612 vaccine, developed by Covaxx, was a for-profit venture initiated by Blackwater founder Erik Prince, who aimed to profit from selling COVID‑19 vaccines.
-Covaxx provided no data from the clinical trials on safety or efficacy it conducted in Taiwan.
+In June 2021, a report revealed that the UB-612 vaccine, developed by Covaxx, was a for-profit venture initiated by Blackwater founder Erik Prince, who discussed the profit-making potential of selling COVID‑19 vaccines.

-As of July 2021, at least nine different technology platforms were under research and development to create an effective vaccine against COVID-19.
+As of July 2021, at least nine different technology platforms were under research and development to create an effective vaccine against COVID‑19, focusing on the coronavirus spike protein (S protein) and its variants.

-In August 2021, the CDC reported that vaccine effectiveness fell from 91% against the Alpha variant to 66% against the Delta variant, which accounted for 99 percent of US cases.
-The Delta variant was found to double the risk of severe illness and hospitalization for those not yet vaccinated.
+By late August 2021, the Delta variant accounted for 99 percent of U.S. cases and was found to double the risk of severe illness and hospitalization for those not yet vaccinated.
+The CDC also reported that vaccine effectiveness fell from 91% against Alpha to 66% against Delta.

-In August 2021, the WHO called for a moratorium on booster doses until the end of September to reduce unequal distribution, while the US announced plans to offer booster doses.
-The WHO criticized the booster plans, citing lack of evidence, with a large disparity in vaccine coverage between high and low-income countries at the time.
+In August 2021, the WHO called for a moratorium on booster doses at least until the end of September to reduce unequal distribution between rich and poor countries.

 In August 2021, the developers of Sputnik V proposed, in view of the Delta case surge, that Pfizer test the Ad26 component (termed its 'Light' version) as a booster shot.

-In September 2021, over 140 former world leaders and Nobel laureates urged the candidates to be the next German chancellor to support waiving intellectual property rules for COVID-19 vaccines.
+In September 2021, more than 140 former world leaders and Nobel laureates called on the candidates to be the next German chancellor to declare themselves in favor of waiving intellectual property rules for COVID‑19 vaccines and transferring vaccine technologies.

-On September 21, 2021, the President of Peru, Pedro Castillo, proposed at the United Nations General Assembly the creation of an international treaty to guarantee universal vaccine access.
+On September 21, 2021, during his first international trip, the President of Peru, Pedro Castillo, proposed the creation of an international treaty signed by world leaders and pharmaceutical companies to guarantee universal vaccine access at the seventy-sixth session of the United Nations General Assembly.

-In November 2021, the ECDC estimated that 470,000 lives over the age of 60 had been saved since the start of the vaccination roll-out in the European region.
+In November 2021, a study by the ECDC estimated that 470,000 lives over the age of 60 had been saved since the start of the vaccination roll-out in the European region.

 In November 2021, the full nucleotide sequences of the AstraZeneca and Pfizer/BioNTech vaccines were released by the UK Medicines and Healthcare products Regulatory Agency in response to a freedom of information request.